Query API¶

 String

 (Optional) The name of the pipe.
-It allows to writing a query like ‘SELECT * FROM _’ where ‘_’ is a placeholder for the ‘pipeline’ parameter
+It allows writing a query like ‘SELECT * FROM _’ where ‘_’ is a placeholder for the ‘pipeline’ parameter

 output_format_json_quote_64bit_integers